The Story of Israel

-Here is a link to a video of an artist’s conception of the temple as described in 1 Kings 6.
-Notice the artist imagines a strong Egyptian influence on the art, but nothing in the text suggests this.
+Here is a link to an excellent video of an artist’s conception of the temple as described in 1 Kings 6.
+Notice the artist imagines a strong Egyptian influence on the art of the temple, but nothing in the Bible suggests this.

 Today in Jerusalem, the Muslim Dome of the Rock (built 691 AD) sits where the temple probably stood.
 One archaeologist believes that we can still see the place where the Ark of the Covenant sat.
 In the picture of the rock below, look for the small rectangle in shadow in the upper right corner of the rock.
 There is no way to prove this, but it’s an intriguing possibility.